Elwinmage/ha-reefbeat-component/README.md

 ReefMat:
   - Test with ReefMat 1200

-ReefDose:
+ReefDose (NOT implemented yet):
   - Test with ReefDose4

 # What works
+- All:
-- Auto detect LED on private network (if on same network)
+    - Auto detect on private network (if on same network)
+- LED:
     - Get and Set White, Blue and Moon values
     - Get Fan and Temperature
     - Get name and value for progams (with clouds support)
     - Group and manage LED with a virtual device (Create a vitual device from the integration panel, then use the configure button to link the leds)

+- ReefMat:
+    - some sensor values: auto_advance, unclean_sensor, daily_avergage_usage, today_usage, remaining_length,days_till_end_of_roll and total_usage

 # Futur implementation
+- LED:
     - Set programs (and implement the daily prog button that do nothing yet)
     - Manage manual mode timing
     - Random  program creation
     - Daily program generation according to meteo of a specific place according to geographic coordinates

+- ReefMat:
+    - Changing mode
+    - Manual advance

 # Home Assitant Card
 An example to display your led program.